Summer Maintenance Projects for Your Business

 Summertime often causes work to slow down with people using their saved vacation time.
 While key employees are away, projects are put off, and the stream of tasks is taken down a notch or two.
-Letting staff out early on Fridays is a common practice during summer as well.
+Letting staff out early on Fridays is a common practice during summer too.
 Americans take the longest vacations in the summer (June through August) and a survey found that over 60% of Canadians take time off in August.
 With the day-to-day work easing up, summer is a good time to tackle some other projects that were put on the back-burner during the rest of the year.
-Summer is also a good season for building maintenance, as fewer employees being around means fewer people being inconvenienced.
+Summer is also a good season for building maintenance, as fewer employees on-site means less inconvenience and rearranging.

 With employees on vacation, it may be easier to close off restrooms for updates.
 A few reasons to work on restrooms could include: